ZhengguoTan/publ_DeepDWI/ismrm/main.md

 #### Prostate DWI at 3T

-One volunteer was scanned at 3T (MAGNETOM Vida, Siemens, Erlangen, Germany) with the clinical prostate DWI protocol utilizing single-shot EPI.
+One patient was scanned at 3T (MAGNETOM Vida, Siemens, Erlangen, Germany) with the clinical prostate DWI protocol utilizing single-shot EPI.
 The acquisition parameters were FOV 200 mm, matrix size 171 x 114 x 35, slice thickness 4 mm, 2-fold in-plane acceleration, TR/TE 6400/91 ms, and the 3-scan trace mode with b-value up to 1600 s/mm$^2$ and a total of 97 volumes.
 ADC was obtained as the average of three diagonal tensors, which was fitted from diffusion-weighted images with b-values of 100 and 800 s/mm$^2$.

 ### Forward Modeling